andrewathalye/destiny-txtp-mapper/README.md

 https://github.com/nblockbuster/DestinyUnpackerCPP (download the RAR archive) In case it is necessary when you read this, you can find the "oodle dll" in the Destiny 2 Shadowkeep bin folder as oo2_.....dll.

+I'm currently working on a Linux version of this, but there are a few bugs at the moment.

 https://github.com/bnnm/wwiser - download wwiser.pyz from releases